marierosok/github-slideshow/_posts/0000-01-02-marierosok.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Something new
+And
-Use the left arrow to go back!
+use the left arrow to go back again!
+Congratulations!
+You are stuck in an infinite loop